Understanding Acne Treatments

 Also, for whatever products or treatments (facials, laser, etc) your doctor recommends, make sure you do your own homework.
 Don't rely on the dermatologist to tell you everything because you are ultimately responsible for your skin and what you do to it.

 Having acne sucks, but hang in there!
 The human body is an amazing healing organism and even if your skin is in the pits now, there's always a silver lining.
-For a comprehensive list of over-the-counter, prescription, and at-home acne treatments, check here.
+For me, having acne was an awful experience, but my silver lining was learning more about skin and being able to take good care of my skin (and share the information too!) for the rest of my life.

 Related articles: